Roki100/bass-v2-translations/README.md

 *if you are finishing some translation please remove unfinished from its name*

+*Please also include your discord tag on bottom of file so you will be included in translators command!*

 **Please do not use any type of translator (for ex. google translate)**

 ###### If you find any wrongly translated string and you want to fix it, also make pull request